kunal-mazumdar/pipelines-local-test-repo/README.md

 Questions:
 * Created before but never downloaded ?
+YES
 * Batch delete (if yes then will delay work as batch delay)?
+NO
 * dryRun: true default - YES (ADDED)
 * Reports
     - Repo path - YES